 Now have your say

-What do you make of the Masters white jumpsuits at Augusta National?
-Should caddies have to wear these ‘boilers suits’ in a modern age, or is it a nice reminder of the traditions of the Masters?
+Why do caddies wear white jumpsuits?
+Well, now you know!
+Should caddies have to wear these ‘boilers suits’ in the modern age, or is it a nice reminder of the traditions of the Masters?
 Why not let us know by leaving a comment on X.